lcamichigan/active-chapter-bylaws/README.md

 1. To abide by the laws, rulings, and accepted traditions of Sigma Zeta and Lambda Chi Alpha Fraternity.

-2. To pay promptly, all legally assessed dues, charges, and fines.(CodeVIII-7)
+2. To pay promptly, all legally assessed dues, charges, and fines.
+(Code VIII-7)

 3. To attend all regular meetings and all official functions of the Chapter whenever possible.

 4. To put forth a definite effort in all areas requiring member support.

 5. To be in good scholastic standing with the Fraternity.
-(CodeVIII-8)
+(Code VIII-8)

 6. Each Associate Member shall complete sober monitor training or the equivalent, which is endorsed by the Interfraternity Council for its members,